alphagov/tdt-documentation/source/publish/push_repo.md

 ### Add basic authentication

 There are many ways to add basic authentication to your documentation site.

-The following instructions apply if you:

-- want to deploy your documentation site on the GOV.UK PaaS
+The following instructions apply if you want to deploy your documentation site on the GOV.UK PaaS or another platform using the [Cloud Foundry open source cloud application platform](https://www.cloudfoundry.org/).

-- only have to push your documentation site to the GOV.UK PaaS once, for example if it is a temporary site to review a content change
+This method relies on adding a `Staticfile.auth` file to the `build` folder because building the documentation doesn't automatically add the `Staticfile.auth` file.
+If you added `Staticfile.auth` once and run the build command again, the file will disappear.
+You need to add `Staticfile.auth` again to enable basic authentication for the new build.

 1. In the command line, navigate to your local documentation repo.